forwarder/meteor-wizard/README.md

 ```

-## IronRouter support
+## Using routers

-You can also bind the wizard to Iron Router.
+It's possible to bind the wizard to a router.
+Iron Router support is supported by default.
+If you're using a different router, it's easy to setup custom bindings.

+### Iron Router

 Add a new route to your router config, with the :step parameter.
 ```js
 Router.route('/order/:step', {name: 'order'});
 ```